Date updated: 25 May 2024 | by Sybil Mayard

 Not using an antivirus program on your computer can increase its vulnerability to viruses and other forms of malware, which can contribute to a slow PC.
 There are several programs available on the market.
 You may want to try Avast, which is a free program.
 Once you've downloaded the antivirus software, update it to ensure that the database contains all of the latest virus definitions.

 Next, run a full virus scan - this will scan the entire filesystem on your PC.
 The scan could take up to a few hours depending on the number of files that are on your computer, but you can continue using your PC whilst the scan is in progress.
 At the end of the scan you'll be provided with a report that notifies you of any threats found, and instructions on how to resolve the issues.
-A virus scan should be carried on a regular basis to keep your PC free from threats.
+A virus scan should be carried out on a regular basis to keep your PC free from threats.

 3. Clear Out the Clutter